niclindh/UDS-WordPress-Child-Theme/README.md

-# Cronkite template for the ASU Unity Design System
+# Cronkite WordPress template for the ASU Unity Design System

-Nic Lindh
-v 0.1
+Nic Lindh | Aug.
+9, 2021 | v 0.1

 The Cronkite Web Spark 2 site is a child theme for [https://github.com/asu-ke-web-services/UDS-WordPress-Theme](UDS-WordPress) adapted for the needs of the Cronkite School.